 1. Arrogance.
 The dictionary defines arrogance as an exaggerated sense of one’s own importance.
 Arrogance does not necessarily require someone to boast about their self-importance.
 People boasting about how important or how rich they are often indicates the opposite.
 Most manipulators boast and exaggerate their accomplishments.
 It is a giant rel flag implying caution.

 Arrogance is a natural consequence from winning and is a form of confidence.
 However, when confidence results in ignoring or deferring other valid information or opinions, it becomes a detriment.
-This can negatively affect decision making, protection, ambition, control, etc. When this happens the type-A must take corrective actions.
+This can negatively affect decision making, protection, ambition, control, etc. When this happens the Type-A must take corrective actions.

 3. Over-Protection.
 This is a serious problem and is an area where advice from another is beneficial.
 If it deals with over-protection of children, it may be necessary to consult with an expert.
 As can be seen in the next section on “Types of Fears,” childhood over-protection is the root cause of many fears and phobias, i.e. abnormal fears.
 They should be resolved as soon as possible and not ignored.